 Further information on the New York Declaration can be found in the documents under ‘Additional resources’ below.

-- Ease pressures on host countries;
+- Ease the pressures on host countries and communities;

 - Enhance refugee self-reliance;

 - Support conditions in countries of origin for return in safety and dignity.